sodafoundation/orchestration/INSTALL.md

 * In this document Workflow Manager used is [StackStorm](https://stackstorm.com/).
 * A Docker instance of StackStorm will be created from the StackStorms [repository](https://github.com/StackStorm/st2-docker)
-* A StackStorm Pack with OpenSDS specific workflows and actions will be loaded into it.
+* A StackStorm Pack with OpenSDS specific workflows and actions will be mounted into it.
+* A Docker instance of Orchestration Manager will be started.
 * A limited set of Workflows/Actions are available in [Orchestration](https://github.com/opensds/orchestration/tree/master/contrib/st2/opensds) reposity for OpenSDS.
 * An example usage of these Workflows is listed below.